More (cigarette): History

-The brand appeared recently in the 2021 movie Swan Song.
+The brand appeared in the 2021 movie Swan Song.

 Advertising

 R.J.
 Reynolds made various poster adverts to promote the More brand in the 1980s and 1990s, and posters for More International were also made by Japan Tobacco outside the U.S.

 In the Philippines, a TV ad was made in the 1990s to promote the More brand.
 A radio advert was also made in 2002.
+On December 9, 2003, More Classic cigarettes was launched until 2006 with its new tagline "Capture the Taste of Classic" replacing "A Taste of Magic".

 Markets

 More cigarettes are mainly sold in the United States, but also were or still are sold in the British Virgin Islands, Argentina, United Kingdom, the Netherlands, Austria, Spain, Italy, the Czech Republic, Romania, Bulgaria, Greece, Latvia, Lithuania, Belarus, Ukraine, Russia, Azerbaijan, Israel, Thailand, Malaysia, Hong Kong and Taiwan.